Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Quasi-Model-Assisted Estimators

-where $\bf{t}^X$ is the vector of population total of the auxiliary variables and $\widehat{\bf{t}}^X_{NWA}$ its NWA estimator.
 The weights $w_{k,s_r}$ are those of the NWA estimator $1/(\pi_k \widehat{p}_k)$ plus a corrective term induced by the working model.
-The second term cancels when calibration is applied to estimate the response probabilities.
-The NWA model-assisted estimator is the NWA estimator in this case.
-The weights are free from values $\{\xb_k\}$ in $U\backslash s_r$ except through the population totals $\bf{t}^X$.
-Only the values $\{\xb_k\}$ on $s_r$ and the population totals $t^X$ are needed to compute the NWA model-assisted estimator, unless some other values are needed to estimate the response probabilities.
-The weights are free from $\{y_k\}$.
-They can therefore be used for several variables of interest provided that they have observed values on~$s_r$.
-In particular, the weights can be applied to the auxiliary variables.
-It comes
+This formulation shows that only the auxiliary variables for the respondents, $\{\xb_k, k \in s_r\}$, together with their population totals $\mathbf{t}^X = \sum_{k \in U} \xb_k$, are needed to compute this quasi-model-assisted estimator.
+Moreover, the weights $w_{k,s_r}$ do not depend on $y_k$, and can therefore be used for multiple variables of interest, provided that these variables are observed on $s_r$.
+The weights can also be applied to the auxiliary variables, yielding

-This means that the weights of the NWA model-assisted estimator are calibrated to the totals of the auxiliary variables when calibration is applied to estimate the response probabilities.
+Thus, the quasi-model-assisted estimator weights are calibrated to the totals of the auxiliary variable, regardless of the response model.